 DNS resolutions reveal the Hosts that have resolved to an Address Indicator, presently or historically, which, as stated in the "Host DNS Resolutions" section, allows for automated creation of associations between the Host and the Address, as well as enables easy pivoting.
 From the Details screen of an Address Indicator (Figure 4), click the DNS Resolutions tab to view Hosts that have resolved to the Address (Figure 12).

 The Passive DNS section, if available, provides the ability to look up historic Host resolutions.
-Click the HISTORIC DOMAINS button to see a list of Host Indicators that have previously resolved to the Address (Figure 13), and click the IMPORT button to import and associate these Indicators.
+Click the HISTORIC DOMAINS button to see a list of Host Indicators that have previously resolved to the Address (Figure 13).

 NOTE: The Passive DNS feature will be available only if an Organization Administrator has entered a Farsight Security API key from the Organization Settings screen.